Akkaro/Health_QR/README.md

-For the documentation please see the HEALTH_QR.docx file.
+For the documentation please see the HEALTHQR.docx file.